-Mixing muscle relaxers and alcohol magnifies the side effects of both and may promote more use of both.
-A wide variety of options are available to help the person stop taking muscle relaxers and alcohol and avoid serious side effects from polysubstance abuse.
+Mixing muscle relaxers and alcohol magnifies the side effects and may promote more use.
+Many options are available to help the person stop taking muscle relaxers and alcohol and avoid serious side effects from polysubstance abuse.
 Many Soma (a brand of muscle relaxer) users respond well to Soma detox residential rehab programs.

-If you are struggling with muscle relaxers and alcohol abuse, it’s crucial to first get an accurate assessment of all the symptoms.
-When the symptoms have been evaluated by a mental health professional, it may be determined that another form of mental condition is present and needs a particular type of treatment.
-Very often, some combination of psychotherapy, medication, and/or lifestyle changes are effective for coping with functional.
+If you struggle with muscle relaxers and alcohol abuse, it’s crucial to assess all the symptoms accurately.
+When a mental health professional has evaluated the symptoms, it may be determined that another form of mental condition is present and needs a particular treatment.
+Very often, some combination of psychotherapy, medication, or lifestyle changes is effective for coping with functional.

 Several different modalities of psychotherapy have been used in the treatment of mental health disorders along with addiction, including:

 - Cognitive Behavioral Therapy (CBT) – An effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines which are affecting the daily life of the depressed person for various forms of depression.

 - Dialectical Behavioral Therapy – A comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
 The main goal of DBT is to help a person develop what is referred to as a “clear mind.”